 Each CTNC property is a commitment to conservation of land in perpetuity

 “We’re in this forever.
 It’s about the work that’s done after the signing of the documents.
 After the glory and success of protecting a new property, the real work begins.
 We’ve made a commitment to the donors, landowners and government agencies to uphold the conservation values of every property we protect.”

 It is always exciting to share each new conservation success with our supporters.
 Once an acquisition is closed or a conservation easement is recorded, the real work to steward land begins.

 While we transfer many properties we acquire to public agencies, conservation easements held by CTNC on private land remain under our care and supervision forever.

 CTNC is required by law, Land Trust Alliance accreditation standards, and our founding mission to steward, monitor, and be prepared to legally defend every property we own or on which we hold a conservation easement.
 CTNC’s Stewardship, Monitoring, and Legal Defense Fund is our primary source of funding to ensure these services continue in perpetuity.

 Each year, CTNC’s Land Protection Director, Rusty Painter, and his summer interns travel to each property ─ from the Blue Ridge Parkway, to the Piedmont and on to the coast where we hold easements on Bald Head Island.

-In 2020 alone, CTNC will monitor 31,290 acres on 77 individually protected properties across the state.
-This is rewarding work, but requires significant time, cost, and staff resources – nearly $30,000 annually.
-This includes costs for mandatory annual monitoring visits to each property, employees and the technology needed to maintain each property and providing CTNC with the financial resources to defend property rights and conservation values if needed.
+This is rewarding work, but requires significant resources to uphold our commitment to conserving land forever.
+The nearly $30,000 annual cost covers mandatory annual monitoring visits to each property, the technology needed to document conditions of properties, and the staff time necessary to defend property rights and conservation values if needed.

 Legal Defense Upholds Our Commitment to Conservation